 There are a few more important distinctions about the CITs.
 First, they serve at Camp as volunteers.
 In this capacity, they do pay a weekly food charge.
 Second, they are able to earn up to 84 hours per week of volunteer time for school requirements and need only ask Jane Amstey to complete the paperwork provided by the school.
 Third, as minors, they are not allowed to leave Camp property during their time off at night unless their parents have signed Camp’s release form.
 Fourth, they will be allowed to have cars at Camp this summer as long as there is sufficient room for their vehicles in the main parking lot.

 We know this experience will be a wonderful one for the CITs.
-They’ll work as hard and learn a lot about what it means to be a staff member at CSL.
+They’ll work hard and learn a lot about what it means to be a staff member at CSL and community leader.
 We look forward to seeing the future leadership at Camp this summer, participating, contributing, and soaking it all in.